pascallaliberte/by.pascallaliberte.me/_posts/2013-12-29-writing-objectives-you-will-accomplish.md

 * (I should) Exercise twice a week
 * (I'd like to) Spend more time with my family

 Each objective, alone, sounds fine.
 In a list, they're already in conflict with each other.
-With everything else that's in your life, they're just something your wishing you'll accomplish.
+With everything else that's in your life, they're just something you're wishing you'll accomplish.
 As time goes by, they'll be more and more tied to the past.
 You may or may not follow your decisions.
 Guilt will set in.
 Inevitably, you'll have to go back to make a new list.

 So how do you rewrite objectives to be less like wishes and more like accomplishments that will occur?
 Don't start from now going forward, start with the end and work your way back.[^endinmind]